Neural Implicit Action Fields: From Discrete Waypoints to Continuous Functions for Vision-Language-Action Models: Related Works

 \textbf{Implicit Neural Representations (INRs).} INRs parameterize signals as continuous functions, offering infinite resolution and memory efficiency.
 Beyond their success in NeRF~\cite{mildenhall2021nerf}, INRs have been adapted for robotics to represent trajectories~\cite{he2022nemf} and object geometries~\cite{simeonov2022neural}.
 A key enabler is \textbf{SIREN}~\cite{sitzmann2020implicit}, which employs periodic sine activations to ensure $C^\infty$ smoothness and well-behaved analytic derivatives.
-Unlike piecewise-linear ReLU-based baselines, SIREN allows \methodname{} to synthesize infinite-resolution trajectories and provide analytically precise feedforward signals (velocity, acceleration, jerk).
+Unlike piecewise-linear ReLU-based baselines, SIREN allows \methodname{} to synthesize infinite-resolution trajectories and provide analytically precise feedforward velocity signals.
 This capability is essential for high-performance impedance control, effectively suppressing the motion jitter and control instability inherent in discrete sampling methods.

-\textbf{Hypernetworks.} Hypernetworks~\cite{ha2016hypernetworks} establish a meta-learning paradigm where a primary network generates the weights of a target network.
+\textbf{Hypernetworks.} Hypernetworks~\cite{ha2017hypernetworks} establish a meta-learning paradigm where a primary network generates the weights of a target network.
 In embodied AI, HyperVLA~\cite{xiong2025hypervla} and HyperTASR~\cite{sun2025hypertasr} adopt this to adapt policies or perception modules.
-Recent advances like Trans-INR~\cite{chen2022transformers} and modulation-based foundation models~\cite{gu2025foundation} refine this into parameter modulation, where a transformer maps queries to modulation vectors for a shared INR meta parameters. \methodname{} uniquely instantiates the MLLM as a hierarchical spectral modulator, mapping multimodal context to the frequency and phase spectra of a SIREN.
-This architecture unifies the high-level semantic reasoning of VLMs with the low-level analytical rigor of INRs, enabling efficient, single-pass synthesis of continuous action fields.
+Recent advances like Trans-INR~\cite{chen2022transformers} and modulation-based foundation models~\cite{gu2025foundation} refine this into parameter modulation, where a transformer maps queries to modulation vectors for a shared set of INR meta-parameters. \methodname{} uniquely instantiates the MLLM as a hierarchical spectral modulator, mapping multimodal context to the frequency and phase spectra of a SIREN.
+This architecture unifies the high-level semantic reasoning of VLMs with the low-level analytical rigor of INRs, enabling efficient, single-pass synthesis of continuous action functions.